intermine/bluegenes/docs/configuring.md

 Please note that you will have to recompile the application for the changes to take effect (see below).
 Also, may need to clear your local storage for the `:default-mine` to take effect.
 You can do this by visiting the web application, clicking the cog on the top right, selecting Debug, and then clicking the button to delete local storage.

-## Google Analytics
+## Analytics (optional)

-If you wish to track pages hits, set up [Google analytics](https://analytics.google.com/analytics/web/#embed/report-home/a76615855w155408876p157084577/) for your domain, then add your google analytics id to your config.edn files (mentioned above) or environment variables.
-This is completely optional.
+For now, the only supported statistics service is [Google analytics](https://analytics.google.com/).
+If you wish to use this service, configure your domain and then add your Google Analytics ID to your `config.edn` files or environment variables.

 ```clojure
   {:google-analytics "UA-12345678-9"}